Teachers vote for another three days of strikes

 It rejected an improved pay offer this week, in a move the education secretary called "extremely disappointing".

-Most teachers were offered 4.3% rise next year, as well as a £1,000 one-off payment this year.
+Most teachers were offered a 4.3% rise next year, as well as a £1,000 one-off payment this year.
 Starting salaries would also rise to £30,000 from September.

 The three further dates - which members voted for at the NEU conference in Harrogate - will now have to be approved by the NEU executive when it meets on 18 May.